phys-jychen/dss-pid/README.md

 Then, the CSV file containing TP and TN values will be created in your current directory.

-Notice: this process might be time-consuming.
+Notice: this process might be time-consuming, especially the datasets are large.
 If you are working on the cluster of INPAC, IHEP, etc., you might need to submit it as a job.

 ### Event Display and Energy Projection
 In the directory you have installed, run